Raphtml/Raphtml/README.md

 ## 🚀 About Me
-My name is Raphael L. and I'm a fullstack developer actualy working at [Clic And Fit](https://clicandfit.com) based in Lyon (France)\
+My name is Raphaël L. and I'm a fullstack developer actualy working at [Clic And Fit](https://clicandfit.com) based in Lyon (France)\
 👨‍🎓 Wild Code School alumni (September 2021 session's in Lyon)

 ## 🛠 Skills